reglue4go/gh-pages/cryptography/README.md

 #### [AES Crypter](#introduction)

 Encrypting and decrypting text can be done using the AES-256 crypter.
 You must first set the key configuration option before before using the encrypter.
+After instanciation, you can call the SetKey method to update the encryption key.

 ```go
 package main